 - Claude Debussy (Pour invoquer Pan, dieu du vent d’été)

-This balance of music works really well, I think, in providing the player with an accessible introduction to the styles, idioms and music of each of these central composers.
+This balance of music works well in providing the player with an accessible introduction to the styles, idioms and music of each of these central composers.

-Highlights from the first book thus include Diabelli’s Sonatina in G major Op.151/1, Weber’s Invitation to the Dance and Grieg’s Poetisches Tonbild Op.3/5; while A Maske by Giles Farnaby, Hummel’s To Alexis, Mendelssohn’s Duetto No.6 Op.38, Satie’s Danse de Travers No.2 and Turina’s fabulous Sacro-Monte No.5 are all enjoyable highlights of the bumper-sized second.
+Highlights from the first book thus include Diabelli’s Sonatina in G major Op.151/1, Weber’s Invitation to the Dance and Grieg’s Poetisches Tonbild Op.3/5; while A Maske by Giles Farnaby, Hummel’s To Alexis, Mendelssohn’s Duetto No.6 Op.38, Satie’s Danse de Travers No.2 and Turina’s fabulous Sacro-Monte No.5 are all enjoyable inclusions in the bumper-sized second.

-A real strength of these books is that they don’t limit themselves to pieces which are already somewhat tired from over-exposure elsewhere; Marshall and Tanner have unearthed some genuine gems, and included a number of pieces which will undoubtedly be new to most teachers and players (as well as including a few welcome originals of their own).
+A real strength of these books is that they don’t limit themselves to pieces which are already somewhat tired from over-exposure elsewhere; Marshall and Tanner have unearthed some gems, and included a number of pieces which may be new to teachers as well as players (and a few welcome originals of their own).

 Another particular strength that I really must highlight here: the Concert Pianist feature accompanies each and almost every piece, Tanner adding seasoned, illuminating comments, practical and interpretive tips, and insightful suggestions throughout the series.